burt202/lite-uploader/readme.md

     <td>ref</td>
     <td>String (required)</td>
     <td>null</td>
-    <td>The request argument name for the file form data.
+    <td>the request argument name for the file form data.
 Will fallback to the name property of the file input field if not supplied.</td>
   </tr>
   <tr>
     <td>method</td>